How to Use Empathy Statements to Win Customers

 So here comes a question: How to Use Empathy Statements to Win Customers?
 In this article, we will provide you with sample expressions, explain how to use them, and show how powerful they can be.

 What is Empathy, and what is an Empathy Statement?

 Before going any further, we should provide a brief explanation of empathy and empathy statements.

-Empathy is an ability to recognize, and sympathize with the mental states of others.
+Empathy is the ability to recognize and sympathize with the mental states of others.
 In simpler terms, it is a mastery to put yourself in another person’s shoes.
 Adopting this way of thinking is essential in social and sales interactions.
 People with significant empathy understand their own feelings and can accurately recognize the emotional states of others.

 Therefore, an empathic approach will help build your relationships with customers.